Impact Based Parent Education

 "This course was an extremely informative class.
 I'm so happy that it is court ordered as I'm sure it is helpful to many parents going through a breakup."

 "I liked that the course was very relevant and it kept the information flowing without getting monotonous or boring or overwhelming.
 Lots of common sense!
-The handbook is chock full of great information.
-I definitely recommend this others, including my co-parent."
+The handbook is chock full of great information."